Gardens We Maintain

-Just west of The Stone Cup on the north corner of High Street and Hwy 36, the West Wall, best known as the 3 Bears Garden, is continuously planned, planted, and maintained by the Lyons Garden Club.
+Just west of Moxie's new location, on the north corner of High Street and Hwy 36, the West Wall, best known as the 3 Bears Garden, is continuously planned, planted, and maintained by the Lyons Garden Club.

 The West Wall was our second "big project" begun in 2010, with a grant from The Colorado Garden Show, Inc. This area is owned by CDOT, and we applied for permission to change that area into the garden it is today, including a water supplied from the Town of Lyons.